 - Visit a craft brewery

 What to Do in Prague for Two Days

 When it comes to spending two days in Prague, you’ll definitely want to catch some of the classic sights.
 But there are also some pretty cool things to do in Prague outside of the main tourist attractions that you’ll want to see while you’re there!
 So let’s dive into the perfect Prague 2 day itinerary, whether this is for a European honeymoon or a fun getaway.

-Day 1 of Your 2 Perfect Days in Prague: Old Town Plus a Classic Beer Hall
+Day 1 of Your 2 Days in Prague Itinerary: Old Town Plus a Classic Beer Hall

 During your 2 day trip to Prague, here are the top things to do on Day 1.

 Charles Bridge & Tower

-If there is one must-see in Prague in 2 days, this is it.
+If there is one must-see during your 2 days in Prague itinerary, this is it.
 When most people picture Prague, this iconic bridge is the first thing that comes to mind.

 The bridge dates back to 1357 where construction began under King Charles IV and crosses the Vltava River.
 And while the history of this bridge is significant as it was the only way to cross the river up until the 1800s, the 30 Baroque-style statues lining the bridge make it iconic.